seanivore/claud-coin/README.md

 A Solana-based incentivization protocol for AI developer communities, focusing on Model Context Protocol (MCP) integration and knowledge sharing.

+Bringing together the utility and community created by a decentralized system that utilizes tokenization to create order, recognition, and education

+An ecosystem that catalogs and ranks AI tools by design, creates a safe space for new AI
 ## 🎯 Mission

 Claud Coin bridges the gap between traditional developers and the emerging "AI-native" development community by: